Ephigenia/franklin/README.md

 	twitter followers, mentions and other stuff.
 	* Added Google Analytics Data API Test for recording pageViews and visits on a google analytics profile
+	* Fixed Feedburner Tests by accessing data that is 2 days old instead of 1 day old which was just 0 all the time

 * 2010-10-07
 	* made sure a filename for the data files only contains valid characters